Honors Program Handbook

 Corrections to Honors Theses Prior to Binding

 There is a process in place whereby thesis writers may be allowed to submit limited revisions to their honors thesis prior to binding.
 This process is controlled exclusively by the student’s major department.
 Only thesis advisors and/or department chairs have the ability to open the thesis revision tool for individual students.
 Students cannot initiate the process.
 The purpose is to allow students to rectify errors that the department deems essential prior to binding.
 Once the thesis registration deadline has passed, thesis advisors and chairs will see information displayed at the top of their Honors Students panels advising them how they can open this tool for their students and the deadline by which the revised submission must be completed.
-Please note that the time allowed for submission of revised theses is very limited due to the tight binding schedule.
 Only one revised version of the thesis is allowed to be submitted.
 Students should contact their thesis advisor to discuss the possibility of submitting a revised version of their thesis if necessary.

 Printing and Binding Process

-Olin Library will also store a copy of your PDF file for archival purposes in WesScholar.
-Copies for Olin are stored in the Special Collections area.
+Olin Library will store a copy of your PDF file for archival purposes in WesScholar.
 Departments vary in the manner in which they store theses/essays and make them available to students.
 Check with the administrative assistant regarding your department’s policy.

 Theses that do not receive Honors

-If you do not receive honors your department/program and Olin Library copies will not be printed and bound, so your Student Account will be credited for these costs.
+If you do not receive honors your department/program and Olin Library copies will not be printed and bound.

 My thesis/essay or project is not a written work.
 What do I do?